e2vinodj/Claim_Terminations/chapter1.md

 test_function("select", args = c("temp_ctr_data", "-fake_claim_id"),
               index=2,
-              not_called_msg = "Have you used the function to select the columns?", args_not_specified = "Have you specified the column names to keep/remove and are they named as in the table?", incorrect_msg = c("Have you specified the table name correctly in the function?", "Have you specified the column 'fake_claim_id' to remove?"
+              not_called_msg = "Have you used the function to select the columns?", args_not_specified = c("Have you specified the table name correctly in the function?", "Have you specified the column 'fake_claim_id' to remove?"
+                                   ),
+              incorrect_msg = c("Have you specified the table name correctly in the function?", "Have you specified the column 'fake_claim_id' to remove?"
                                ))